 Being honest with your landlord may make a difference in whether they are willing to negotiate.

-Are you willing to do something extra or give something up?
+5. Are you willing to do something extra or give something up?

-Are you willing to move?
+6. Are you willing to move?

-If you can afford the increase and you really don’t want to move, you might not feel it’s worth the effort to negotiate.
-But don’t make the mistake of assuming your landlord won’t negotiate the increase.
+If you can afford the increase and you don’t want to move, you might not feel it’s worth the effort to negotiate.
+Maybe you could move from a two-bedroom unit to a one-bedroom to save money too.

 Instead, take the time to respectfully ask for a reduction to an amount you think is reasonable to pay.
 If they say no, at least you know you tried.

-If you are willing to move and know that you can find another apartment you’ll be happy in; you probably feel you can negotiate harder.
+If you're willing to move and know you can find another apartment you’ll be happy with, you probably feel you can negotiate harder.

-And tell them that you will call within a week to discuss your request.
+And tell them you will call within a week to discuss your request.
 Then mark your calendar and make that call.
 Hopefully, a win-win solution will be the result of all of your hard work!

 It’s Time to Decide – Negotiate Your Rent or Move On?

-If the landlord or management company knows they can rent your apartment at a higher rent than you are paying, they probably won’t consider your request.
+If the landlord or management company knows they can rent your apartment at a higher rent than you're paying, they probably won’t consider your request.

 It may not matter to this landlord, but the “ideal” tenant sometimes ends up with a long-term lease at below-market rates.
 They also get excellent references from their landlords when the time comes to move.